classilla/overbitenx/README.md

 ## How to install the alpha test

 1. Clone or download this repo and put it somewhere convenient.
-If you don't have `git` on your computer, just use the green button above to download a .zip file and unpack that.
+If you don't have `git` on your computer, just [download this repo as a .zip file](https://github.com/classilla/overbitenx/archive/master.zip).

 2. Install Onyx.
-You can get a pre-built binary from the [releases tab](/classilla/overbitenx/releases) for Windows 7+ or macOS 10.12+, or see below on how to build from source (required for Linux/*BSD/etc.).
+You can get a pre-built binary from the [releases tab](https://github.com/classilla/overbitenx/releases) for Windows 7+ or macOS 10.12+, or see below on how to build from source (required for Linux/*BSD/etc.).
 The Windows version is distributed as an installer which can be run directly, and it can be uninstalled from the regular Add/Remove Programs control panel.
 The macOS version is distributed as a DMG; read the instructions inside the disk image for how to install and uninstall.

 3. In Firefox, go to `about:debugging` and add a "Temporary Add-on."
 Browse to where you put the repo, enter the `ext` directory, and select `manifest.json`.
 You will need to repeat this step every time Firefox starts up.